mohammed183/re_vit/markdown/03-Experiments.md

 ::: {.cell .markdown}
 ### Things to try: 🧪

-This experiment uses a specific model and optimizer.
-Exploring different combinations might be beneficial but costly in terms of computation.
-A simple way to further examine the first claim is:

--   Use a lower learning rate since the model achieves 99% training accuracy quickly
--   Use number of epochs at which validation accuracies of both models are maximized
+We have experimented with some fine-tuning hyperparameters that yielded good results, but we can explore more and try to improve the performance of the models.
+For example, we can try:

+-   Using **different learning rates** to see how sensitive the models are to this hyperparameter.
+A learning rate that is too high or too low can affect the convergence and accuracy of the models.
+-   Changing the **number of epochs** to see how it affects the final results.
+More epochs might lead to better results, but also increase the risk of overfitting or underfitting.
--   Check the sensitivity of the model to the random seed by changing it
+-   Checking the **sensitivity of the model to the random seed** by changing it.
+The random seed can influence the initialization of the weights, the shuffling of the data, and the dropout rate.
+Different seeds might result in different outcomes for the same model and dataset.

+The [**ConvNeXt**](https://arxiv.org/abs/2201.03545) paper was proposed after the **Vision Transformer (ViT)** model, which uses self-attention to process images. **ConvNeXt** combines the advantages of *ConvNets and self-supervised learning techniques*, such as masked autoencoders, to achieve better results than ViT.
+You can try to find the code and verify that these **CNNs** are actually able to get better results than ViT.
+You can use the [**ConvNeXt Code**](https://github.com/facebookresearch/ConvNeXt) from the official github.

 ***
 :::